univention/ucsschool-id-connector/docs/admin.rst

-Here is a complete example that you can also find in   :ref:`school-authority-mapping`.
+Here is a complete example that you can also find in the section  :ref:`school-authority-mapping`.

 .. literalinclude:: ../examples/school_authority_kelvin.json